lklint/azure-workshop/Day 1/05 - Data/05 - Data - Steps.md

 Input the details for the instance:

 - Resource Group: The one you created earlier for the workshop. `ndcLondonRG`
-- Account name: ndclondoncosmosdb
+- Account name: `ndclondoncosmosdb`
 - API: Core (SQL)
-- Locatoin: North Europe
+- Location: North Europe
 - Geo-redundancy: Enable
 - Multi-region writes: Enable

 Click `Next`

+Select `Public Endpoint` as connectivity method.

 Create a new virtual network: `ndcLondonVNet`.

 Allow access from my IP: Allow.

-Click `Review + Create`, then click `Create`.
+Click `Review + Create`, then click `Create`. **Note**: This can take several minutes.
+CosmosDB like to take is slow on the first date.

 Now you need to create a database in the Cosmos account.

 Click on the new Cosmos DB account you created.
-In the overview, click `Create Items Container`.
+In the overview, click `Create 'Items' Container`.
 This will create a data container within your account.

-Go to `Data Explorer` and add a new container.
+Then click `Open Data Explorer` and add a new container.

 - Database ID : `URLs`.
+- Throughput: 400.
 - Container ID : `ShortUrls`.
 - Partition key: `/UrlId`.

-- Throughput: 400.
+Click `OK`

 <u>*_CLI_*</u>

 Create the Cosmos DB account

-`az cosmosdb create -g ndclondonRG --name ndclondoncosmosdb --kind GlobalDocumentDB --locations "North Europe"=0 "West Europe"=1 --default-consistency-level "Session" --enable-multiple-write-locations true`
+`az cosmosdb create -g ndcLondonRG --name ndclondoncosmosdb --kind GlobalDocumentDB --locations "North Europe"=0 "West Europe"=1 --default-consistency-level "Session" --enable-multiple-write-locations true`

 Create the database